drissabsike/DrissAbsike/README.md

-### Hi there 👋, My name is Driss - aka Full Stack Software Engineer
+### Hi there 👋, My name is Driss - aka Full Stack Java JEE & Angular Software Engineer
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects